-3 hrs lecture (GR).
-Prerequisite: ENGL 1A.
-Acceptable for credit: UC/CSU

-AA/AS area 4A; CSU area A3;

-IGETC area 1B; (C-ID ENGL 105 & ENGL 115)
+3 hours lecture (GR).
+Prerequisite: ENGL 1A or ENGL 1AS.
+Acceptable for credit: UC/CSU AA/AS area 4A; CSU area A3; IGETC area 1B; (C-ID ENGL 105)

 Development of the ability to analyze, criticize, and advocate ideas: Relationship of language to logic, induction and deduction, facts, inferences, judgments, and formal and informal fallacies of language and thought.
 Instructs in writing about issues of critical thinking to develop both thinking and writing skills.
+1501.00